isomerpages/moe-sji/_conduct-at-school/Code Of Conduct.md

 \* (Prayer before the start of a lesson)

-1. When the teacher steps into the classroom, the prayer leader will ask all in class to stand and greet the teacher.
+a.
+When the teacher steps into the classroom, the prayer leader will ask all in class to stand and greet the teacher.
-2. The class will then sit and the prayer leader says aloud, "Let us remember that we are in the Holy Presence of God."
+b.
+The class will then sit and the prayer leader says aloud, "Let us remember that we are in the Holy Presence of God."
-3. The class will remain silent with their eyes closed for 1 minute (time to be kept by the prayer leader) before the teacher begins the lesson.
+c.
+The class will remain silent with their eyes closed for 1 minute (time to be kept by the prayer leader) before the teacher begins the lesson.

-### Principle 4
+<h5><u>Principle 4</u></h5>

-As Men for Others, we are responsible for the care of the learning environment so that others and we can benefit from this just stewardship of the environment.
+**As Men for Others, we are responsible for the care of the learning environment so that others and we can benefit from this just stewardship of the environment.**